cloud-gov/product/adr/ADR-0009-shield-advanced.md

         * We mostly use ALBs, except for four "classic" ELBs.
 Three of those are internal.
     * A single distribution can point to [up to 25 origins](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-overview.html), but seems to be associated with a single domain.
 So the number of distributions we will need is 1:1 with either the number of load balancers or the number of domains, in the case that multiple load balancers support a single domain.
     * For reference, a single AWS account has a default quota of [200 distributions](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-web-distributions).
+* Create Web ACL(s) in the commercial AWS account and associate them with WAF and each CloudFront distribution.
+    * I think we can have one ACL for all distributions.
+    * WAF is already enabled in our GovCloud account.
+We will most likely keep it enabled so that customers who broker their own CDNs have at least the protection of the Managed Rulesets.
 * Enable Shield Advanced on the new CloudFront distributions.
     * Use the [aws_shield_protection](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/shield_protection) resource.
 One per protected resource (CloudFront distribution, in this case).
     * Add a [aws_shield_protection_group](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/shield_protection_group) resource so traffic is analyzed across all resources.
 * Change DNS to reference CloudFront distributions instead of the load balancers.
     * Relevant resource type is [aws_route53_record](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_record).

+Follow-on work:
 * Configure our LBs to only accept traffic from CloudFront using [custom headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-overview.html#forward-custom-headers-restrict-access).
 Without this step, attackers could make requests to our load balancers directly, bypassing CloudFront and Shield Advanced.
+* See if we could consolidate WAF to commercial only, with one ACL applying to all distributions.
+* Associate customer-brokered CDNs with our protection group.
+* See if we can disable the CDN plan in the External Domain Broker, since the LBs will be protected by a CDN by default.
+This may not be possible if customers currently customize those distributions.

 Notes: